coopernetes/github-event-router/README.md

 The need for this project was born out of large-scale GitHub Enterprise Server environments.
 However, it can be deployed to any large GitHub organization and does not require GitHub Enterprise directly.

+## Goals

+- Efficiently aggregate GitHub events & distribute across multiple downstream "subscribers"
+- Retries on failures
+- Error handling that is configurable
+- UI & CLI to register new GitHub Apps
+- Allow subscribers to use existing tooling such as [Probot](https://probot.github.io/) and reuse webhook secrets for authentication
+- Supports subscribers of events over HTTP (TLS), pubsub or queues

 ## Usage

 1. **Install the GitHub Event Router App** in your organization.
 This is done like any other GitHub App.
 See [GitHub's documentation for instructions]().